symienMoore/remind/README.md

 ### 02-09-2025
 made some small changes to api models and routes, I need to start grouping routes, add middleware and start working on authentication.

+### 10-09-2025
+made a small update to the landing page, I need to create a login or sign up form and also diagram the flow of the application.
+I will be rolling my own auth for this so I need to catch up on best practices.